DavidMoore/SadRobot/content/wiki/javascript/forcsharpdevelopers.md

 Array is more like Dictionary<int, object> where the index is an auto-incrementing value.

-##Classes
+## Classes

-No `class in javascript, but there is a `new` keyword.
+No `class` in javascript, but there is a `new` keyword.

-Prototypical inheritance etc; inheritance polyfill code.
+Prototypical inheritance etc;

+Inheritance polyfill code:

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create